Learning a Language to Enhance Your Travel Experience

 I’ve decided I want to study x language, where should I start?

 Whenever I’m tackling a new language I like to start with practical and functional vocabulary and build up from there.
 First we’ll need to know a handful of words which will be vital to understanding, asking and answering questions; personal pronouns.
-I’ll list a few to demonstrate how you’ll likely see them laid out online or in books.
+You’ll find printable reference sheets for any language online.
+Once you have those down, then transitional phrases.

-Once we’re familiar with basic pronouns for the new language, we can start to play around with other types of words.
+Once you’re familiar with basic pronouns for the new language, you can start to play around with other types of words.
 Think about the words you know as your linguistic tool kit.
-We need to be able to ask basic questions, and just as importantly understand the answers they’ll get in return.
+You need to be able to ask basic questions, and just as importantly understand the answers they’ll get in return.

 Interrogative words